-- Annual Income shall not exceed the "Extremely Low Income" limit of not exceeding the higher of 30% of area median income or the federal poverty level as established by HUD and published in the Federal Register. - Income limits apply only at admission and are applicable for continued occupancy. - A family may not be admitted to the Project Based Voucher Housing program from another assisted housing program (e.g., tenant-based Section 8) or from a public housing program operated by another housing authority without meeting the income requirements or eligibility requirements of the Harrisonburg Redevelopment and Housing Authority. - Income limit restriction does apply to families transferring within our Project Based Voucher Housing program.
+- Annual Income shall not exceed the "Extremely Low Income" limit of not exceeding the higher of 30% of area median income or the federal poverty level as established by HUD and published in the Federal Register. - Income limits apply at admission and are applicable for continued occupancy. - A family may not be admitted to the Project Based Voucher Housing program from another assisted housing program (e.g., tenant-based Section 8) or from a public housing program operated by another housing authority without meeting the income requirements or eligibility requirements of the HRHA - Income limit restriction applies to families transferring within our Project-Based Voucher Housing program.

-8.2.2 LIVE IN ATTENDANTS
+8.2.2 Live-In Attendants

-A Family may include a live in attendant who meets all of the following criteria:
+A Family may include a live-in attendant who meets all of the following criteria:

-- Has been determined by HRHA to be essential to the care and well being of the elderly, handicapped or disabled family member - Is not obligated for the support of the elderly or disabled member - Would not be living in the unit except to provide care of the elderly or disabled family member - Whose income will not be counted for purposes of determining eligibility or rent - Who may not be considered the remaining member of the tenant family
+- Has been determined by HRHA to be essential to the care and well-being of the elderly, handicapped or disabled family member - Is not obligated for the support of the elderly or disabled member - Would not be living in the unit except to provide care of the elderly or disabled family member - Whose income will not be counted for purposes of determining eligibility or rent - Who may not be considered the remaining member of the tenant family